-Seoul St. Mary’s Hospital (SSMH) is a representative medical institution of Catholic Medical Center which has the largest medical network, including 8 subsidiary hospitals and 7 research centers in Korea based on its 70 years of history.
+Seoul St. Mary’s Hospital (SSMH) is the representative medical institution of Catholic Medical Center which has the largest medical network in Korea, including 8 subsidiary hospitals and 7 research centers in Korea based on its 70 years of history.

-Patient oriented, one-stop medical service is currently provided at SSMH through a total of 25 special care centers including Catholic Comprehensive Cancer Institute, Cardiovascular Center, Organ Transplantation Center and Eye Center.
+Patient-oriented, one-stop medical services are currently being provided at SSMH through a total of 25 special care centers including Catholic Comprehensive Cancer Institute, Organ Transplantation Center and Eye Center.

 Seoul St. Mary’s Hospital is the largest single building in Korea (22 upper floors and 6 underground floors) With 1,332 beds, 48 clinical departments, 800 medical doctors and 1,800 nurses, SSMH provides reliable top-quality medical services to 6,719 outpatients and about 1,166 in-patients per day.
 It also performs about 128 surgeries per day on an average.